 This transmission was purportedly intercepted by a starship pilot

 identifying himself as Rohb Lakh.
 It should be noted that while scientists

-have dismissed this transmission entirely, claiming it as either a
+have dismissed it entirely, claiming it was either a

 forgery, a joke, or the ravings of a madman, Admiral Jayme Makkadin